 4.0 Save the model will save the model to your project.

 We will be saving and deploying the model to the Watson Machine Learning service within our Cloud Pak for Data platform.
-In the next code cell, be sure to update the
+In the first code cell in section 4.1, be sure to update the

 The url should be the full hostname of the Cloud Pak for Data instance, which you can copy from your browsers address bar (for example, it may look like this: